aws-samples/s3booster-snowball/README.md

 ## File Path
 If you want to change objecs path which are extracted, you can specify *prefix_root*.

-If you want to change tarfile's path on S3, you can specify *target_file_prefix*
+If you want to change tarfile's path on S3, you can specify *target_file_prefix*(when you use target_file_prefix, don't forget to add '/' such as 'newpath/'.
 ## Caveat
 ### metadata, snowball-auto-extract
 --no_extract = 'no': if you are moving data to Snowball Edge, "--no_extract 'yes'" should be used.